christophe0606/PicoMusic/README.md

 ## Pico SDK and Extras

-The LCD Node is based upon an example of PIO driver from the Pico examples.
+The Arm2D_RP2040 project is based upon an example of PIO driver from the Pico examples.
 The example has been modified to be integrated in CMSIS-Stream.

 It is Copyright (c) 2020 Raspberry Pi (Trading) Ltd and covered by a BSD-3 license.